betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 > Throughout much of the Apollo effort, MIT experienced difficulty in estimating the
 > time and effort requirements to design, test and verify successive mission programs.<sup>[30]</sup>

+> In the software system, just as in the case of hardware systems, the engineering
+> attention required of the interface between components may sometimes exceed the
+> attention required for the selection or design of the any of the components individually.
+>
 >
 > No one doubted the quality of the software eventually produced by MIT.
 It was the
 > process used in software development that caused great concern.
 The lessons were: